NALTP/Rules/README.md

     - (j) Trade offers may not be retracted once they have been submitted unless one party can provide evidence to the CRC that they were misled by the other in some significant manner.
     - (k) Playing captains cannot be traded.
 See [Article IV, Section D](#section-d---captain-specific-roster-changes) for more information.
     - (l) Trades between leagues are not permitted.
-    - (m) Trades involving members of a Duo DPC or double preliminary picks selected by an NPC are not permitted.
   - (2) Postseason:
     - (a) There will be no trades permitted during the postseason.